IkBenDeSjaak/Quizzer/docs/rest-api.md

 **`GET`** `/rooms/:roomid/`

-Get all info for a round, including how many questions are left, which round they are in and how many teams there are.
+Get all info for the last round, including how many questions are left, which round they are in and how many teams there are.

 | Parameters    | Send in body              | Return as JSON            |
 |---------------|---------------------------|---------------------------|